Why Make This Recipe?

 - To top off chili or burrito bowls: Want to add a rich, creamy taste to your favorite Mexican bowl?
 Spoon some guacamole on a bowl of hot, smoky chili—like my White Chicken Chili or Vegetarian Chili—or atop homemade Vegan Burrito Bowls to bring out every layer of flavor.

-- Make Avocado Toast: If you have any leftovers, simple spread it on a piece of toast the next day and top it off with a fried egg for a delicious and healthy breakfast.
+- Make Avocado Toast or a Burger: If you have any leftovers, simply spread it on a piece of toast the next day and top it off with a fried egg for a delicious and healthy breakfast.
+Or use it to layer an Avocado Bacon Burger during the BBQ season.

 - With Margaritas: What is better than a bowl of guacamole served with margaritas?
 Try my Pineapple Margaritas or Blueberry Margaritas to treat yourself with some Mexican deliciousness.